ver. 1798 (c2a9018)

 A date and time string.
 This should be in ISO 8601 format (currently any format acceptable by PHP's strtotime function also will do, but most of them don't handle time zones properly, try to use ISO 8601!).
 You MAY (and are encouraged to) omit the time segment (and just submit a date in "yyyy-mm-dd" format) if the time is either unknown or your user doesn't want to disclose it.

-Some caches require a password in order to submit a "Found it" log entry.
-You may check if this cache requires password with req_passwd field of the services/caches/geocache method.
+Some caches require a password in order to submit a "Found it" or "Attended" log entry.
+You may check if this cache requires a password with req_passwd field of the services/caches/geocache method.

 Default value: en

 Pipe-separated list of ISO 639-1 language codes.
-This indicates the order of preference in which language will be chosen for error messages.
+This indicates the order of preference in which language will be chosen for success or error messages.

 Default value: silent_success